Revised April 2022

-The oil is extracted from raw hemp plants and, there are essentially three different ways to create CBD oil:
+CBD oil is extracted from raw hemp plants.
+There are essentially three different ways to create CBD oil:

 - Ethanol alcohol

 - Infusion, such as cannabis-infused olive oil (typically a DIY home method)